jaspector

 County and state applications indicate permits are required for regulated construction work, including new construction, additions, alterations, roofs, demolition, mobile home setup, plumbing, mechanical, and electrical work.

+Not all construction work requires a permit in unincorporated Gladwin County, MI.
 The following work is generally exempt: The forms and fee schedules show that some minor alterations and repair work may be treated as plan-not-required for plumbing, and some small or simple items are charged as flat or minimal fees rather than full plan review.; For exact exemptions, the county relies on Michigan code and department review..
+When in doubt, confirm with the local building department before starting work.